 Capital Gains Tax, known as Impuesto sobre el Incremento Patrimonial in Spanish, is type of tax.
-It is a fee of 21% of the difference between the original purchasing price of a property and the current selling price of said property
+It is the tax over the difference between the original purchasing price of a property and the selling price of said property, minus the costs.

 What is a casa rural?

 A casa rural is a type of property on the countryside that is set up as a business with the purpose of being rented out to holiday guests.
 Running a casa rural involves bookkeeping and can function 12 months a year.
 You may choose to offer services such as breakfast, lunch and diner.
 Furthermore, you may organise trips and sell local products.